 - New loss of taste and smell

 Please text "CHECK" to 94501 to report symptoms, exposures, or positive tests.

 - UPHS Human Resources COVID-19 Guidelines

 University of Pennsylvania Resources

 We are here to help!

-- Faculty, students, and staff with questions about their pass status or instructions should contact the PennOpen Pass Call Center at 215-573-6355.
-The hours of operation for the PennOpen Pass Call Center are 4 AM - 10 PM 7 days a week.
-Individuals who contact the Call Center hours outside of normal operating hours will have the option to request a call back from a specialist.
-All calls will be returned within one business day.
+- UPHS employees and affiliates with questions about their pass status or instructions should contact the PennOpen Pass Call Center at 215-615-6633.
+Effective June 1 the hours for the PennOpen Pass Call Center are Monday through Friday, 7 AM – Noon.
+Individuals who contact the Call Center outside of normal operating hours can leave a voicemail.
+This voicemail is checked regularly, and your call will be returned within the next business day.

 - University users should contact their school, center, or entity IT support team.

 - UPHS users should contact the Penn Medicine IS Help Desk by phone at 215-662-7474.